How To Use Fabric To Update Your Home Accessories

 There are many things you can do with some fabric and a good imagination!
 Sometimes it is just as rewarding to update home accessories as it is to take on a larger project such as upholstering a sofa or headboard.
 We have rounded up some quick, cheap and easy fabric face-lifts for you - all of them to refresh various home accessories around the house.

 Sometimes a refresher is needed to hide wear and tear or fading, but other times it could just be that you fancy introducing a new colour to a room or a touch of pattern for added interest.
 Here is a lovely little craft project that can be used to decorate the centre of a table or even a window sill.
 Some decorative balls are very simple to make and yet they can bring in so much colour and life to a room.

-Buy a selection of three of four co-coordinating fabrics that compliment your existing colour palette - we think they look so much better with a little pattern whether zebra stripes, florals or polka-dots; a mixture of pattern is also good.
+Buy a selection of three of four co-coordinating fabrics that compliment your existing colour palette - we think they look so much better with a little pattern whether zebra stripes, floral fabric or polka-dots; a mixture of pattern is also good.